-Northland residents and visitors have access to more than 20 maps showing Tsunami Evacuation Zones for many of the regions coastal communities.
+Northland residents and visitors have access to maps showing Tsunami Evacuation Zones for many of the regions coastal communities.

 Northland Civil Defence have maps that graphically highlight three zones that need to be evacuated in the event of a tsunami warning, depending on different levels of risk.